Benjscho/Benjscho.github.io/_posts/Weeknotes/2021-03-14-challenges.md

 Had a great time at my first Hackathon last weekend!
-I won the Optiver challenge at [Hack the Burgh 7](https://2021.hacktheburgh.com/) along with my teammates George, James, and Vlad all from my course at Bath.
+I won the Optiver challenge at [Hack the Burgh 7](https://2021.hacktheburgh.com/) along with my teammates George, James, and Vlad all from the course at Bath.
 <!--more-->
 The challenge was to produce an algorithm to perform market making trades on a simulated exchange of one composite basket, and two underlying stocks